Video Editing

 We recommend including the following elements in your new YouTube intro video.

-• Create movement using animated text and logos.
+• Create movement using animated text to share your channel's name and greetings.

-• Use stickers like emojis, arrows, GIFs, and more.
+• Use emojis, arrows, GIFs, and more to add personality.

-Note: Remember to edit your intro video in the same style, color grade and aesthetic as you usually create videos, so it fits in seamlessly at the start of all your content.
+Remember to edit your intro video in the same style or aesthetic as you usually create videos, so it fits in seamlessly at the start of all your content.

 Avoid these mistakes in your YouTube intro video